mirsaeedi/design-interview/README.md

     * Consistency vs Availability
     * Simplicity vs performance

-* Do we want to discuss the end-to-end experience or just the API?

 ## Some questions you might need to ask

 1. Requirements should be discussed and clarified.

-    * Understand use-cases.
-Suggest a few use cases.
+    * Understand the use-cases or suggest a few use cases.
     * Who is going to use it?
     * How are they going to use it?
     * What does the system do?